Five Fall Activities You Should Be Doing on the Deer Trail Route

 Don't forget to pack: water, snacks, and some trinkets to add to the caches

-4. A Fall Day at the Beach
+4. A Fall Day At The Beach in Algoma

 mlortz-beach-northchannellakehuron

 Just because the water is a bit chilly for a swim, doesn't mean you can't still enjoy the beach.
 Fall is a beautiful time of year for a walk or picnic on a sandy beach.
 Pack a lunch, fill the thermos with hot chocolate, grab a snuggle blanket and you're off.
-Beaches on the Deer Trail include Spruce Beach or Spine Beach (Elliot Lake), Lauzon Beach (Algoma Mills), and Fourth Sands Beach (Blind River), Little Basswood Beach Park (Sowerby), Beharriell Park (Mississagi Delta Provincial Nature Reserve - take Dean Lake Bridge) Don't feel like making lunch?
-There are restaurants, coffee shops, food trucks and grocery stores along the route where you can purchase take-out or pick-up fixings to make your own lunch.
+Beaches on the Deer Trail include Spruce Beach or Spine Beach (Elliot Lake), Lauzon Beach (Algoma Mills), Fourth Sands Beach (Blind River), Little Basswood Beach Park (Sowerby), Beharriell Park (Mississagi Delta Provincial Nature Reserve - take Dean Lake Bridge) Don't feel like making lunch?
+There are restaurants, coffee shops, food trucks and grocery stores along the route where you can purchase take-out or pick-up fixings to make your lunch.

 Facilities: washrooms/change rooms, picnic areas

-5. Events, Artisan Tours, Fall Festivals, and Fairs
+5. Events, Artisan Tours, Fall Festivals, and Fairs Located on the Deer Trail Touring Route

 Communities Located On The Deer Trail Touring Route